 Leveling and Experience

 Each player begins at level 1.
 By killing monsters, players gain experience, which in turn increases their level.
 The experience required to level up increases with each level (and was more than quadrupled with patch 0.5.)
-The planned level cap is level 30, though currently there is no limit in place.
+Currently there is no level limit in place.

-Currently, all experience given by a defeated enemy is based on whoever dealt the killing blow; this will soon be replaced with a more fair, damage-tracking system, but for the time being makes for no experience when the mob dies from fall, lava, or poison damage.
+All experience given by a defeated enemy is based on whoever dealt the killing blow.
+No experience is awarded when the mob dies from non-player damage sources, such as lava or fall damage.

-With each level up, the player gains 5 points to use to increase their stats.
+With each level up, the player gains 5 points to use to increase their stats, and 1 skill point to use in their skill tree.
 If points are not spent between level ups they stack up for later distribution.

 Strength increases melee damage by .5 per point.
-It may soon affect things like mining and digging efficiency, among other manual processes.
+It also increases miscellaneous item speed, and may be updated in the future to extend to things like mining speed.

 Agility is currently not implemented in the game.
 It may be added in a future update, possibly gaining some of the numerous bonuses from Dexterity.